fhalamos/anti_smartphone_move/README.md

 `python3 receive_sms_api.py`

-* Create and config an ngrok acount here: https://dashboard.ngrok.com/get-started, so as to create tunnels that do not expire (used for the webhook)
+* Create and config an ngrok acount here: https://dashboard.ngrok.com/get-started, so as to create a  tunnel that do not expire (used for pointing to the webhook) - next step.

 * Configure your Twilio phone number to call a webhook URL whenever a new message comes in: